Connect with others who understand.

 • Loss of bowel or bladder function

-Most people with relapsing-remitting MS (RRMS) have periods of time in which they experience symptoms, followed by subsequent periods of recovery.
+Most people with relapsing-remitting MS go through cycles of symptom flare-ups followed by periods of recovery.

 Stroke symptoms depend on where the brain is damaged, but these symptoms can be almost identical to those of an MS relapse.